 Why cholesterol is not the main cause of heart disease

 Eskimos consume a lot of whale and seal blubber; therefore, they have high levels of saturated fat in their bodies.
 The high levels of saturated fat also contributes to high levels of cholesterol.
-Because of their diets, Eskimos have very high levels of cholesterol, sometimes as high as 3,000 mg/dl.
+Because of their diets, Eskimos cholesterol levels are usually way above the recommendation level.
 The conventional medical industry recommendation for cholesterol level is 200 mg/dl.
 Even with their high levels of cholesterol, Eskimos have very few cases of heart disease.

 To understand why cholesterol is not the main cause of heart disease, we will need to know what cholesterol is.
 Below is an excerpt from JonBarron.org about cholesterol.